Alantlb/SLNN/README.md

 # SLNN
 Self Learning Neural Networks
-  - Researching MLP's that learn to optimize other MLP's (i.e. itself).
+  - Researching MLP's that learn to optimize other MLP's, leading to it optimizing itself.